malloryfaria/tech-blog/README.md

 DB_USER='root'
 DB_PW='examplepassword'

-// From the db folder, login to your MySQL using: mysql -u root -p
+// From the root folder, login to your MySQL using: mysql -u root -p

-// Then, run this command to create the database: source schema.sql;
+// Then, run this command to create the database: source db/schema.sql;

 // Then quit the MySQL shell by typing quit;

-// Seed the test data into the database by typing: npm run seed
+// Seed the test data into the database by typing: npm run seeds

 // Then use the below command to start the server: npm start